CanopySimulations/canopy-python/README.md

 Therefore if you believe the Swagger client requires updating you should ask us to update this library.

-For Canopy employees: To remove `allOf` references, comment out the line `c.SchemaFilter<FixReadOnlyRefSchemaFilter>();` in `Canopy.Api.Swagger.SwaggerConfig`, run locally, and copy the output of `https://localhost:44300/swagger/docs/v1`.
+For Canopy employees: To remove `allOf` references, comment out the line `c.SchemaFilter<FixReadOnlyRefSchemaFilter>();` in `Canopy.Api.Swagger.SwaggerConfig`, run locally, copy the output of `https://localhost:44300/swagger/docs/v1`, and then discard the changes to `Canopy.Api.Swagger.SwaggerConfig`.

-Don't forget to revert changes to `Canopy.Api.Swagger.SwaggerConfig` afterwards.

 Once you have an up to date `canopy-swagger-no-allof.json` file you can use the Dockerfile in this repository to create a docker image to generate the new API stubs: